The Importance of a Good Night’s Rest:

-The Importance of a Good Night’s Rest: Understanding the Stages of Sleep, Circadian Rhythms, and Their Impact on Your Health
+Understanding the Stages of Sleep, Circadian Rhythms, Their Impact on Your Health, and how to OPTIMIZE your Sleep

 The Three Main Stages of Sleep:

-Light Sleep (Non-REM Sleep -NREM Stage 1 & 2):
+Light Sleep (Non-REM Sleep - NREM Stage 1 & 2):

 Stage 1 (N1): This is the initial stage of sleep, where we transition from wakefulness to sleep.
 It is a light, easily disrupted sleep that lasts for a few minutes.
 During this stage, muscle activity decreases, and the eyes may move slowly.
 It is a period of drowsiness or falling asleep.